 * Based on United States Fire Insurance Company data, August 2019.
 The data shows less than 1% of insured dog parents typically submit claims totaling over $10,000 in a policy year and less than 1% of insured cat parents typically submit claims totaling over $7,000 in a policy year.

 Pumpkin Advertiser Disclosure:

 Pumpkin Insurance Services, Inc. is responsible for this advertisement.
 Pumpkin Pet Insurance policies do not cover pre-existing conditions.
 Waiting periods, annual deductible, co-insurance, benefit limits and exclusions may apply.
 For full terms, visit pumpkin.care/insurancepolicy.
 Products, discounts, and rates may vary and are subject to change.
 Pumpkin Insurance Services Inc. (Pumpkin) is a licensed insurance agency, not an insurer.
 Insurance is underwritten by United States Fire Insurance Company, a Crum & Forster Company and produced by Pumpkin.
 Pumpkin Preventive Essentials is not an insurance policy.
 It is offered as an optional add-on non-insurance benefit.
 Pumpkin is responsible for the product and administration.
 Pumpkin Preventive Essentials is not available in all states.
 For full terms, visit pumpkin.care/customeragreement.

-#8 Nationwide Pet Insurance for Cats Review
+#8 Best Pet Insurance For FIV Cats: Nationwide Pet Insurance For Cats Review

 This well-established company has been selling pet insurance under the VPI (Veterinary Pet Insurance) name since 1982.
 VPI sold its first policy to a famous dog of the screen – a collie best known for portraying “Lassie”.